shadowed1/Chard/README.md

 <br>

-### Supports ChromeOS, most Linux distros, and even Asahi Linux for Apple Silicon.
+### Supports ChromeOS, mainstream Linux distros, and even Asahi Linux for Apple Silicon.
 # How to Install:

 <br>